 Assigning a permanent drive letter to an external USB drive, flash drive, or memory stick in Windows

-This article provides information about assigning a permanent drive letter to an external USB drive / flash drive / memory stick in Windows XP.
+This article provides information about assigning a permanent drive letter to an external USB drive / flash drive / memory stick in Windows Vista (or newer versions).

 If you'd like Windows to use the same drive letter every time follow these steps: